metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_gateway_v1_manifest.md

 - `annotations` (Map of String) Annotations that SHOULD be applied to any resources created in response to this Gateway.For implementations creating other Kubernetes objects, this should be the 'metadata.annotations' field on resources.For other implementations, this refers to any relevant (implementation specific) 'annotations' concepts.An implementation may chose to add additional implementation-specific annotations as they see fit.Support: Extended
 - `labels` (Map of String) Labels that SHOULD be applied to any resources created in response to this Gateway.For implementations creating other Kubernetes objects, this should be the 'metadata.labels' field on resources.For other implementations, this refers to any relevant (implementation specific) 'labels' concepts.An implementation may chose to add additional implementation-specific labels as they see fit.Support: Extended
+- `parameters_ref` (Attributes) ParametersRef is a reference to a resource that contains the configurationparameters corresponding to the Gateway.
+This is optional if thecontroller does not require any additional configuration.This follows the same semantics as GatewayClass's 'parametersRef', but on a per-Gateway basisThe Gateway's GatewayClass may provide its own 'parametersRef'.
+When both are specified,the merging behavior is implementation specific.It is generally recommended that GatewayClass provides defaults that can be overridden by a Gateway.Support: Implementation-specific (see [below for nested schema](#nestedatt--spec--infrastructure--parameters_ref))

+<a id="nestedatt--spec--infrastructure--parameters_ref"></a>
+### Nested Schema for `spec.infrastructure.parameters_ref`

+Required:

+- `group` (String) Group is the group of the referent.
+- `kind` (String) Kind is kind of the referent.
+- `name` (String) Name is the name of the referent.